PratikChigani/TxtUtils/README.md

 ## Text Transformation:

-`Uppercase`: Convert text to UPPERCASE to make it stand out.
+`Uppercase`: Convert text to UPPERCASE to make it stand out.<br>
-`Lowercase`: Change text to lowercase for a more subtle look.
+`Lowercase`: Change text to lowercase for a more subtle look.<br>
-`Capitalize`: Easily capitalize the first letter of each word.
+`Capitalize`: Easily capitalize the first letter of each word.<br>
-`Remove Extra Spaces`: Tidy up your text by eliminating unnecessary spaces.
+`Remove Extra Spaces`: Tidy up your text by eliminating unnecessary spaces.<br>
-`Clear Text`: Start fresh with a clean slate.
+`Clear Text`: Start fresh with a clean slate.<br>

 ## Text Analysis:

 `Word Count`: Find out how many words are in your text.
-Helpful for essays, reports, and more.
+Helpful for essays, reports, and more.<br>
-`Character Count`: See the total number of characters in your text, including spaces.
+`Character Count`: See the total number of characters in your text, including spaces.<br>

 # Customization:

 `Custom Themes`: Personalize your experience with our selection of themes.
-Choose the one that suits your style and preference.
+Choose the one that suits your style and preference.<br>
-`Preview`: Get a live preview of your text as you make changes, so you can see the results in real-time.
+`Preview`: Get a live preview of your text as you make changes, so you can see the results in real-time.<br>

 # Why Use Our Tool?